• Skip to primary navigation

 Cover the bread pan with a towel and let the dough rise in the pan for 1 hour.

-Bread pan tip - To make removing the baked bread easily from a bread pan, spray the bottom of the pan with cooking spray then cut a piece of parchment paper to fit into the bottom and sides of the pan with a bit of an overhang.
-When the bread is baked simply remove the bread pulling the parchment paper ends.
+Bread pan tip – To remove the baked bread easily from a bread pan, spray the bottom of the pan with cooking spray, then cut a piece of parchment paper to fit into the bottom and sides of the pan with a bit of an overhang.
+When the bread is baked, remove the bread, pulling the parchment paper ends.

 Steps to make braided egg bread.